 PLA (Prior Learning Assessment) is a process which validates learning experiences that have occurred outside traditional college/university academic programs.
 A portfolio of evidence for demonstrating experience and competency justifies and determines the amount of credit granted.
 Repeatable with different topics.

+IDSC499 V (.5)

-(3-12) PLA Portfolio Development
+PLA Portfolio Development

+AU/HSI course.
 The development of a portfolio of evidence to present for Prior Learning Assessment.